glebtsereteli/GMRoomLoader/docs/pages/api/config.md

 - If `false`: a new layer is always created, even if a layer with the same name already exists.

 ::: warning
-Enabling this may result in layers shared between elements loaded from multiple rooms being unintentionally destroyed during :ReturnData.Cleanup():.
+Enabling this may result in layers shared between elements loaded from multiple rooms being unintentionally destroyed during :Payload.Cleanup():.
 :::

 ## Assets